MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/troubleshoot-mbam-guidance.md

 ## Event ID: 104

-Event symbol: StatusServiceComplianceDbConfigError
+- Event symbol: StatusServiceComplianceDbConfigError

-Message:
+- Message:
   > The Compliance database connection string in the registry is empty.

-Troubleshooting:

 This event is logged whenever the compliance db connection string is invalid.
 Verify the value in the  `HKEY_LOCAL_MACHINE\Software\Microsoft\MBAM Server\Web\ComplianceDBConnectionString` registry subkey.

 ## Event ID: 106

-Event symbol: HelpdeskError
+- Event symbol: HelpdeskError

-Message:
-> You receive one of the following error messages:
+- You receive one of the following error messages:

-- The request to URL \{url\} caused an internal error.
+  - > The request to URL \{url\} caused an internal error.
-- An error occurred while obtaining execution context information.
+  - > An error occurred while obtaining execution context information.
 Unable to verify Service Principal Name (SPN) registration.
-- An error occurred while verifying Service Principal Name (SPN) registration.
+  - > An error occurred while verifying Service Principal Name (SPN) registration.

-Troubleshooting:

 Use the following information to troubleshoot this issue: